inveniosoftware/docs-invenio-rdm/docs/deployment/registries.md

 *https://github/yourusername/rdmrepo*.
 In addition, you will need to [create an access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 This access token must have
 `read:packages` and `write:packages` scopes.

-The first step is to login in GitHub's docker registry:
+The first step is to log in to GitHub's docker registry:

 ``` console
 $ docker login docker.pkg.github.com -u <YOU_GITHUB_USERNAME> -p <YOUR_GITHUB_TOKEN>
 ```

-Then find your docker image and tag it you the url of your GitHub registry:
+Then, find your docker image and tag it with the url of your GitHub registry:

 ```
 $ docker images